-- Align investments to goals.
 Mapping specific mutual funds to specific goals will help you not only choose mutual funds correctly, but also keep track of them in a better way.
-You can choose mutual funds depending upon the term and the negotiability of the goal.
+You can choose mutual funds depending upon the term and the risk profile of the goal.

 All said and done, market highs and market lows will come and go.
-The gyrations shouldn’t bother long-term investors.
-You should keep your eye on your goals and invest for them in a systematic manner.
-If you have to go to office, you have to take that Uber, after all.
+The volatility shouldn’t bother long-term investors.
+You should keep an eye on your goals and invest in a systematic manner.